TimeCubed/nvim/README.md

 ```
 git clone https://github.com/TimeCubed/nvim.git
 ```
 and that'll clone my config into your config folder.
+If all goes well, that should be the only thing you need to do.